TPODAvia/PX4-Autonomous-Vehicle/README.md

             password: "pass"
     dhcp4: true

-3) check sintax
+3) We should check the sintax for the errors

 sudo netplan -debug generate

+4) We need to mofify terminal UI for the colorful visualization:

+ nano ~/.bashrc
-4) open basrc to make colorfull terminal: nano ~/.bashrc ucomment line force_color_prompt=yes press "ctrl + x", press "y", press "enter", write in terminal: exit
+  ucomment line force_color_prompt=yes
+press "ctrl + x", press "y", press "enter", write in terminal: exit